NetLogo/brazier/publish/README.md

 ![Image of a brazier](https://nellcro.files.wordpress.com/2013/02/brazier.jpg)

+I'm glad that we cleared that up.
+Now let's never pronounce "brazier" incorrectly again.

 ## No, What *Is* It?

 brazier is a JavaScript utility library.
 It is heavily inspired by Haskell, Underscore/Lodash, and the Scala collections library.  brazier is an opinionated library written in CoffeeScript, with a focus on upholding a particular balance between power, performance, and elegance, backed by clear implementation code.